waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### proposal.proposal_state_changed

-Notifies a proposal creator about a change in their proposal's state.
+A notification about the proposal state changes (submitted → in review → accepted/rejected).

 #### Templates